Homemade Sugar-Free Soybean Milk | dietplan-101.com

 Making soy milk is straightforward and easy.
 The method is simple: Soak dry soybeans in water, grind them with water, strain through a cheesecloth, and boil them.
 In a few minutes, you will have soy milk at home!

 Yields: about 2.75 quarts (2600 ml)12 servings (Each serving: 7.5 Net carbs)

 - 10 1/2 oz (300 g) dry soybean

 - 3 quarts (about 3 L) of water

 - sachets sweetener (to taste) (optional)

-- Rinse soybean for a few times, then soak with clean water for at least 5 hours.
+- Rinse soybean a few times, then soak them with clean water for at least 5 hours.
 Drain.

-- Strain the soy milk through coffee cloth again into a large microwave-safe glass bowl.
+- Strain the soy milk through the coffee cloth again into a large microwave-safe glass bowl.

 - Remove and set aside to cool for a while, then strain again to remove the beancurd skin forms on top of the cooked soy milk.

 - Sweeten to taste with sweetener and serve either warm or cold.

 - Keep refrigerated for up to 3 days.